Yanglei-Wu/Data-Science/README.md

 # Data-Science
-Using machine learning to Understand What Makes Wine Taste Good & analyse NBA games/n It is my personal practice project and all the data gained from website
+Using machine learning to Understand What Makes Wine Taste Good & analyse NBA games.
+ It is my personal practice project and all the data gained from website